Technigo/project-business-site/README.md

 # Business Site

-Third weeks project in Tehcnigo Bootcamp was to create a business site containing:
+Third weeks project in Technigo Bootcamp was to create a business site containing:
 - Hero Image or Video
 - Signup form
 - Accordion